umisc/misc-website/src/events/2021-05-12-evolution-of-offensive-by-pure-security/index.md

 And yes, there will be free Pizza and Pure Security merch giveaways for the attendees.
 The event is open to everyone :D

-Guest Speaker: Arni Hardarson Head of Technical Assurance Date & Time: 7th May, 12pm – 1pm AEDT
+Guest Speaker: Arni Hardarson Head of Technical Assurance Date & Time: 12th May, 12pm – 1pm AEST

-Location: PAR-Alan Gilbert-G18 (On Campus)
+Location: PAR-Babel-305 (Chisholm Theatre) (On Campus)